 Know Your Booth’s Purpose

 At the start of your space determination process, right alongside the “what can we afford” question, it’s also important to ask, “what is the reason we need this booth at the show?”
-When you have a clear sense of what role the booth is going to play for your company and brand on the show floor, you can start getting strategic about space.
+Whether your upcoming show is in Cleveland or Phoenix, when you have a clear sense of what role the booth is going to play for your company and brand on the show floor, you can start getting strategic about space.
 For example, it’s a big jump cost-wise to go from a 10x10 booth to a 20x20, but it might be one of the best marketing investments you’ll make if your goal is to stand out and have room for people to stay and move within your space.
 Is your goal to impress?
 To have meetings?
 To demo products?
 Perhaps it’s all or some combination of the above.
 Map out your goals to help determine the space required to achieve them.

 Don’t Underestimate Your Brand